Learning to Place Objects with Programs and Iterative Self Training: Evaluation

-One advantage our system has is that its performance does not degrade to the same degree when there are less data samples to train on.
-Previous systems require many example placements to learn complete distributions.
-They also rely on overfitting to object arrangements to produce high quality final scenes.
+Our system maintains consistent performance when there are fewer data samples to train on.
+Previous systems degrade in quality because they require many example placements to learn complete distributions.
 Our system's program bootstrapping algorithm can generalize sparse samples to more general placement rules.
-These rules allow our system to maintain consistent performance even when training data is sparse.
-Even if our generative model overfits to particular programs, our program executor guarantees continuity of the location distribution and validity of placement.

-We show in Figure \ref{fig:data_sparsity_metrics} the effect that less training examples have on the predicted location distribution and show how our method does not show the same degree of degradation as other methods.
-We also report the FID score to measure final scene quality with respect to number of samples trained on.
+We show with quantitative metrics in Figure \ref{fig:data_sparsity_mask_metrics} and qualitative examples in Figure \ref{fig:data_sparsity_mask_examples} the effect that fewer training examples have on the predicted location distribution.
+As data becomes sparse, baseline methods collapse to the placement locations seen during training.
+Our method predicts a variety of placement location and only ever drops one placement mode in the shown examples.